isc-projects/bind9/doc/arm/reference.rst

    responded to.
 The default is ``none``.

 .. namedconf:statement:: keep-response-order
+   :tags: server
+   :short: Defines an :any:`address_match_list` of addresses which do not accept reordered answers within a single TCP stream.

    This specifies a list of addresses to which the server sends responses to TCP queries, in the same order in which they were received.
 This